 Rebadging is a strategy automakers use when they begin to sell another manufacturer’s vehicle as their own since it means not having to spend a bunch of extra money rebuilding one from the ground up.
-Joint ventures, market localization, and expanding the brand are all aspects of rebadging a vehicle.
+Joint ventures, market localization, and brand expansion are all aspects of rebadging a vehicle.

-Rebadging doesn’t always just involve switching model names.
-It can also mean making changes to how a vehicle performs, its trim levels, interior style, and outer appearance.
+Rebadging doesn’t always involve switching model names.
+It can also mean changing a vehicle’s performance, trim levels, interior style, and outer appearance.
 In many cases, rebadging is successful.

 However, in these rebadged vehicles, you can see just how horribly wrong rebadging can go.